kaleidawave/kaleidawave.github.io/src/posts/web-terminology.md

 - Forms with endpoints
 - Anchor tags with href

 The above features are available without JS running on the client.
-A server should be ready to receive the browsers requests and do stuff.
+A server should be ready to receive the browser's requests and do stuff.

-Progressive enhancement can be implemented in any framework that supports server side rendering.
+Progressive enhancement can be implemented in any framework that supports server-side rendering.
 Although some frameworks have helpers for making this easier or the cow path.
-Additionally a [hydration](#hydration) step can then add event listeners to override the default browser functionality.
+Additionally, the [hydration](#hydration)](#hydration) step can then add event listeners to override the default browser functionality.

 Note that not every interaction can be implemented using the HTML features (e.g. mouse drawing on a canvas) so JS is required in many scenarios and often doing it in JS has a better experience.
-Forms and anchor tags both do [full page reloads](#full-page-reloads) that can disrupt state on the client (e.g. other input contents, background audio).
+Forms and anchor tags both do [full page reloads](#full-page-reloads) which can disrupt the state present on the client (e.g. other input contents, background audio).
 Overriding the behavior to be a [spa](#spa) allows for transitions between and in some places can be faster as only a partial amount of the new page data needs to be changed.
 Sometimes using the browser functionality can be easier, and sometimes it is not (e.g. [post request without redirect](https://stackoverflow.com/a/28060195/10048799)).

 But doing PE is better than not doing PE.
 The site should be as functional as it can be because JS (the hydration) may have not run yet, at all or may have failed.